abbbi/nullfsvfs/README.md

 so this might fill up your RAM in case you exclude big files from beeing nulled.

+### ACL

+It is possible to set POSIX ACL attributes via `setfacl` so it appears the filesystem supports them, but of course they are not saved.

 ### usecases

 See: [Use Cases ](https://github.com/abbbi/nullfsvfs/labels/Usecase)